-Exit Fouriesburg and continue straight on the R711 until you reach the Caledonspoort border post.
-From the border continue till you reach the T-junction at Butha Buthe.
-At the T-Junction turn left and continue about 80km to Oxbow Lodge.
-Exit the lodge and turn left going back down the same pass you came into Oxbo.
+Exit Fouriesburg and continue on the R711, until you reach the Caledonspoort border post.
+From the border, continue till you reach the T-junction at Butha-Buthe.
+At the T-Junction, turn left and continue about 80km to Oxbow Lodge.
+Exit the lodge and turn left, going back down the same pass you came into Oxbow with.

-To get back to the Ficksburg border post – just continue back to the T-Junction in Leribe and turn left.
-You will find an Engen Garage on the left where you can refuel.
-Continue about 10km then turn right towards Maputsoe and go straight through the town to the border.
+To get back to the Ficksburg border post, continue back to the T-junction in Leribe and turn left.
+You will find an Engen garage on the left, where you can refuel.
+Continue about 10km, then turn right towards Maputsoe and ride straight through the town to the border.

 5. What kind of motorcycle is the route suitable for?

 Adventure bike, superbike, cruiser, touring bike.
-I would recommend superbikes to take it easy.
+I would advise superbike riders to take it easy.
 We were on BMWs (GS800 and a K1200RS)

-The main attraction will be the twisty roads as well as the unbelievable scenery.
+The main attractions are the twisty roads and the unbelievable scenery.

-There are petrol stations at Butha Buthe and Leribe which is more than enough to get you around.
+There are petrol stations at Butha-Buthe and Leribe; more than enough to get you around.
 The Caltex station in Ficksburg makes a good stop, as the owner is a GS rider and knows all the ins and outs of the area.

 9. What did the trip cost in fuel, meals and accommodation?

-Work out approximately 3 tanks of fuel and R400 pp sharing per night including bed & breakfast at the Katse Lodge.
+Approximately three tanks of fuel and R400 per person sharing per night (including bed & breakfast) at the Katse Lodge.
 About R1100 per person for the trip.

-My Camelbak made it easier as there are no stops along the mountain passes to have something to drink.
+My Camelbak made it easier, as there are no stops along the mountain passes to have a drink.

 11. Any must-do activities on the route?

-You must do the dam wall tour at the Katse Lodge.
-When you reach Oxbow Lodge stop for refreshments and enjoy the beautiful scenery around the lodge. www.oxbow.co.za
+The dam-wall tour at Katse Lodge.
+When you reach Oxbow Lodge, stop for refreshments and enjoy the beautiful scenery surrounding the lodge.

 12. Did anything funny happen that you’d like to share?

-Very funny but dangerous are the taxies and buses on the roads.
-They drive like lunatics downhill and crawl like crabs up the hill.
+Funny-but-dangerous are the taxies and buses on the roads.
+They speed like lunatics down hill and crawl like crabs up hill.